totovr/Python/LIBRARIES_LIST.md

 * **Django:** High level web framework, fast, secure, and scalable, webapps like Instagram, Pinterest or Quora are built using Django.

+* **Astropy:** Software packages designed for astronomy and astrophysics.

-* **Pygame:** Set of Python modules oriented to 2D game programming but you con also use for creating GUIs (Graphic User Interface), or multimedia software
+* **Pygame:** Set of Python modules oriented to 2D game programming but you con also use for creating GUI's (Graphic User Interfaces), or multimedia software.

-* **Pillow:** Python Imaging Library for image processing.
+* **Pillow:** Python Imaging Library for image processing (convert images, cutting and merging images, geometrical transformations, color transformations, etc).

-* **OpenCV:** Open ource Computer Vision Library, supports C, C++, Java and Python for PC, Android or iOS applications, you can check some examples [here](https://github.com/totovr/OpenCV).
+* **OpenCV:** Open Source Computer Vision Library, supports C, C++, Java and Python for PC, Android or iOS applications, you can check some examples [here](https://github.com/totovr/OpenCV).
 ## For more references you can check:

 * [NumPy Documentation](https://docs.scipy.org/doc/numpy/reference/)